YoshrithMalhotra/Cleanliness-Detector/README.md

-# AI Surveillance System for Cleanliness and Public Safety
+# AI Surveillance System for Cleanliness Enforcement

 ## Overview
 An intelligent surveillance system that uses computer vision and deep learning to monitor public spaces for: